sohoffice/angular-universalize-email/README.md

 The URL used to generate current template will be converted into dashed string.
 For example: /email/foo-bar will be converted as `email-foo-bar`.
 This converted value is substituted into this pattern to make the result: `email-foo-bar.html`.

-You may also use `camel` conversion, the below example will be converted into `emailFooBar.html`.
+You may also use `camel` conversion, the same example will be converted into `emailFooBar.html`.

 At the moment, dashed and camel are the only supported conversions.